wxie2017/wxie2017.github.io/pages/speech/project_management_against_human_nature.md

 agreed?
 They all agreed.
 Thanks a lot.

 You see.
 Project management is against human nature even from the start.
-You have to conque your fear to invite people.
+You have to conquer your fear to invite people.

 After we have a project team!
 I had to assign tasks.
 As the project manage, my role is to motivate people to do things for me.
 Do you think this is with human